 The fertility specialist will take a medical history, arrange any necessary investigations (including blood tests and ultrasound assessment of the ovaries) and arrange a counselling referral if this is required or requested.
 If you choose to have egg freezing, the fertility specialist will then manage your care through the stimulation and egg collection procedure.

-Melbourne IVF has been involved in extensive research for more than 10 years on ways to protect and preserve fertility in women and men who need treatment for cancer, with cancer specialists and the Reproductive Services Unit at the Royal Women's Hospital.
+Melbourne IVF has been involved in extensive research for more than 10 years on ways to protect and preserve fertility in women and men who need treatment for cancer.

 We are currently developing new ways to help protect fertility during chemotherapy or other therapies that can affect the reproductive organs.
 Our research also focuses on techniques to preserve mature eggs or ovarian tissue before chemotherapy, radiotherapy or surgery.
 This research was the first of its kind in Australia and provides leadership and expertise to other clinics around the country.